sebawita/tour-of-heroes-migration/migration.md

 ### **HttpClientModule**

 The **HttpClientModule** is not really **web specific**.
 You can use it in your mobile application as well.
 However, NativeScript has a similar `NgModule` - the `NativeScriptHttpClientModule`.
-It extends the default Angular HTTP client with a few mobile specific features.
+It extends the default Angular HTTP client with a few mobile features.
 We recommend you to always use the {N} module in your mobile apps.

 Your **app.module.tns.ts** already contains a commented out import of **NativeScriptHttpClientModule**.
 Just uncomment it and add it to the **NgModule imports**.

 ### **HttpClientInMemoryWebApiModule** and **InMemoryDataService**